 1. Stop being entitled

 I recently was on a flight that was delayed for over 2 hours due to bad weather conditions.
-By the time the flight finally departed, everyone, including the crew were in a foul mood.
+By the time the flight finally departed, everyone, including the crew was in a foul mood.

 The passengers were annoyed because of the long wait, but mostly because the ground staff wasn’t communicating with us at all.
 The crew was annoyed because the passengers took out their frustrations on them.
 And in turn, they were rude to some passengers.